2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 These results align with a growing body of evidence indicating that EMFs, though non-ionizing,

 pathways.
-More importantly, our data suggest that strategic mitigation using
+More importantly, our data suggest that strategic (harmonization) using coherent-energy-based technologies may provide a viable method to (harmonize EMFs in the environment for)

 EMF-sensitive cell types.
 While further research is needed to confirm these findings in vivo and